 This is relevant because high current produces heat which can damage sensitive measuring equipment, such as the resistor in an ammeter.
 Reducing i2 protects the ammeter.
 It also prevents heat from throwing off the accuracy of the measurement.

-CTs also protect the main lines of the power grid.
+CTs, usually installed in a specialized housing called a CT cabinet, also protect the main lines of the power grid.
 An overcurrent relay is a type of protective relay (switch) that trips a circuit breaker if a high-voltage current exceeds a certain preset value.
 Overcurrent relays use a CT to measure the current, since the current of a high-voltage line could not be measured directly.